RAMP-DEFI/Open-Grants-Program/applications/Polkakeeper.md

 **How can I get involved?**
 Anyone looking to get involved with RAMP DEFI is welcomed to reach out to us at: team@polkakeeper.com

-We intend for Polkakeeper to operate on its own parachain on the Polkadot network, providing developers the foundational protocol framework to write cross-chain keeper strategies and asset allocation optimizations.
-If the parachain bond cannot be funded, the protocol is expected to run on a parathread, with the third possible alternative being an independent substrate chain bridged to Polkadot.
-Our initial testnet and protocol configuration will be built on Kusama and migrated to Polkadot for the mainnet launch.